“In-N-Out, Lubec, Getting Drunk with the Mouse, and a Heart filled with Wanderlust”- A Wayward Wanderer’s Tips for a Road Trip Across the U.S.

 34. A Dance with a Kiss

 One of the best things about any adventure is the possibility of meeting someone special.
 The romantic notion that you'll meet the love of your life at a bar with the band playing some great folk rock.
 You're in the moment, enjoying how far you've come and then you look over and see her smiling.
 Her smile, tangible proof that the adventure isn't over.
-Hours go by as you talk the night away and the band announces they are playing the last song.
+Hours go by as you talk the night away and the band announces last call.
 The band performs their rendition of No Hard Feelings by the Avett Brothers.
 You bring her into your arms as you slowly dance the last few precious moments.
-She looks into your eyes and you can't look away.
+She looks into your eyes and you can't look away from hers.
 You pull her closer and feel her soft lips for the first time and you beg God to never let her out of your life.
 That this adventure was just the beginning to something bigger.

 This hasn't happen to me, yet.
 But, it could happen to you.
 Take the chance and kiss the girl.